About the course

 Training with disabilities and other needs

-The University of York actively promotes inclusivity and we have a dedicated team who can advise and support students with a disability or long-term health condition.
-If you disclose any individual requirements to us, we will do our utmost to ensure that all reasonable adjustments are made so you can feel supported and able to fully engage with your PGCE course.
+Our partners actively promote inclusivity and have a dedicated team who can advise and support students with a disability or long-term health condition.
+If you disclose any individual requirements, they will do their utmost to ensure that all reasonable adjustments are made so you can feel supported and able to fully engage with your PGCE course.

-Examples of how we can offer support include:
+Examples of how they can offer support include:

 Support and advice